aws-samples/serverless-data-analytics/Lab4/README.md

 11. Click on **taxi** to review the table definition and schema
 12. Navigate back and click on **ny_pub** to review the table definition and schema

+>**Note:**
+>The good news is that you don’t have to create a new table or definition to read the CSV document we just looked at.
+With AWS Glue crawlers, you have already inferred the schema and created tables namely taxi and ny_pub.

 13. Click on **View partitions** to review the partition metadata

+>**Note:**
+> The major advantage of Glue Crawlers is that they understand the partitions based on the S3 object prefix and automatically create the table with partitions as part of the crawling.

 ## Create Redshift Spectrum Scehma and reference external table form AWS Glue Data Catalog Database